 The Qualification Regulation Authorities

-The Office of the Qualifications and Examinations Regulator (OFQUAL) is responsible for regulating qualifications in England, and also acts on behalf of the Department for Education, Lifelong Learning and Skills (DELLS) in Wales.
+The Office of the Qualifications and Examinations Regulator (OFQUAL) is responsible for regulating qualifications in England, and also acts on behalf of the Department of Children, Education, Lifelong Learning and Skills (DCELLS) in Wales.
 The Council for the Curriculum, Examinations and Assessment (CCEA) regulates all qualifications in Northern Ireland.
 The Scottish Qualifications Authority (SQA) regulates qualifications in Scotland.
 OFQUAL, CCEA and SQA:

 - Approve qualifications

 - Approve awarding organisations

 - Manage the arrangements for the register of regulated qualifications

 - Develop qualifications and operate the examination system against the SIA specifications

 - Register candidates and provide evidence of their identity

 - Award the qualification and input data into the SIA qualifications database